 Customizing and configuring an Exchange organization has been a daily task for Exchange administrators for years.
 In a local Exchange organization, you can customize mostly anything you like.
 There is no requirement for enabling the organization for customization.
 But in Exchange Online, the situation is different.

 Microsoft has about 258 million paid seats for Office 365, The Verge reported in April 2020.
 As a “shared medium” for a lot of organizations around the globe, it should be clear that there must be limits in the Microsoft 365 ecosystem, e. g. message size limits or Teams member limits.
-In this blog we are covering recipient limits in Exchange Online.
+In this blog we'll cover recipient limits in Exchange Online.